kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 <a name="gruntWorkflow"></a>
 ### Grunt &amp; Development Workflow
-So far, we've discussed using Jekyll to build out my site for production, managing my CSS with Sass, using Bower to manage site runtime dependencies, using RequireJS to minify a lot of JavaScript, creating a cache manifest, running Modernizr and concatenating/minifying assets.
+So far, we've discussed using Jekyll to build out my site for deployment, managing my CSS with Sass, using Bower to manage site runtime dependencies, creating a cache manifest, running Modernizr, using RequireJS to manage/concate/minify a lot of JavaScript and concatenating/minifying other assets.

-Managing all these processes require that various tasks be run at various times.
+All these various processes means various tasks will run at various times.
 And instead of doing the tasks one-by-one when needed, I've automated all of them under [Grunt](http://gruntjs.com).

-And as I've told anyone in earshot for the past four months, Grunt is my new God.
+And as I've told anyone in earshot for the past two months, Grunt is my new God.

-Similar to things like Rake, Grunt is a JavaScript task runner that manages all of the just-mentioned tasks on my development environment, and then some.
-It runs on top of Node and is installed local to my project folder.
-The local Grunt interacts with a globally-installed Grunt command line interface tool.
+Similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner that manages all of the just-mentioned tasks in my development environment.
+It runs on top of Node and is locally installed in my project folder.
+This local installation interacts with a globally-installed Grunt command line interface tool.

-There are a boatload of [Grunt plugins](http://gruntjs.com/plugins) available, created by both the community and the Grunt core committers.
+A boatload of [Grunt plugins](http://gruntjs.com/plugins) have been created by both the community and the Grunt core committers.
 One of the most popular plugins is [grunt-contrib-watch](https://npmjs.org/package/grunt-contrib-watch)...over 7,000 downloads for the DAY this post was published.

-All Grunt plugins must be configured in a `Gruntfile.js` file at the root of your project folder.
-Once grunt-contrib-watch is configured, it can watch for changes to certain files, then run other Grunt tasks against those changed files based on your configurations.
+Grunt plugins must be configured in a `Gruntfile.js` file at the root of your project folder.
+Once grunt-contrib-watch is configured, it can watch for changes to certain files, then run other Grunt tasks against those changed files based on your plugin configs.

+The power of all this can be seen in my development workflow.
+It changed many times during development (and will change many more times in the future), but this is how I was doing things at the time of the site relaunch:

+1. Launch iTerm.

+2. Run a bash alias that 1) jumps to my site project folder, 2) runs `bower list` to check for dependency updates, and 3) launches my `grunt watch` task.

+3. Open another iTerm tab: if Bower says something needs to be updated in the other tab (including Bower), update it in this new window.

+4. If nothing needs to be updated, keep the window open to run bash aliases and Git commits.

+5. The `watch` command launched in the other window is "watching" things and performing tasks as follows:

+    * If Bower updates a CSS site dependency, Grunt automatically copies it over to another folder, converts its extention to `.scss`, uses Sass to minify it with other `.scss` files into the site's main `styles.min.css`, then makes Jekyll rebuild the site.

+    * If Bower updates a JS site dependency, Grunt automatically copies it over to another folder, uses RequireJS to minify/concatenate it with other JS files into the site's main `scripts.min.css`, then makes Jekyll rebuild the site.

+    * If Sass files are edited or added, the above-mentioned CSS task is run.

+    * If JavaScript files are added or updated, the above-mentioned JS task is run.

+    * If `.html`, `.xml`, `.php` or `.md` files are added or updated, Jekyll rebuilds the site.

+    * If `.jpg` or `.png` files are added or updated, they're minified with, respectively, [jpegtran](http://jpegclub.org/jpegtran/) or [optiping](http://optipng.sourceforge.net/), then Jekyll rebuilds the site.

+6. If the `grunt-modernizr` task is run, my project folder is scanned for things that Modernizr may need to feature detect (JSON, local storage, etc).
+Based on that scan, a custom build of Modernizr is created, bringing in only the things I need.
+This custom build is based on [Modernizr's online build tool](http://modernizr.com/download/).

+7. Code changes are made in Sublime Text and checked into Git in small bits using the [Tim Pope commit style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+8. For production deployments, my custom `grunt push` command does the following:

+   * Makes Jekyll build the site again, but adds the extra step of embedding related posts to the bottom of all post pages.

+   * Minifies the site's HTML.

+   * Builds out the cache manifest.

+   * Deploys the minified, optimized site build to production.

+I'm being bombastic when outline my workflow like this but am doing so to prove a point.
+The combination of Grunt and all the above-mentioned tools allowed me to craft a powerful, lightweight, highly-customizable integrated development environment that not only made me work efficiently but made the entire development process FUN!!!!!
+And within this environment, Grunt really ran the show.

 <a name="postLaunchTasks"></a>
 ### Post-Launch Tasks

 <a name="conclusion"></a>
 ### Conclusion

+Utilizing all these tools & techniques was just as rewarding as redesigning the site.
+I received a WHOLE lot of education by doing all this and am the better developer for it.

+Thanks for reading this very VERY long post and feel free to ask me questions!!!

+ -kdz